joachimbbp/NoteDirectory/README.md

 - [ ] Get rid of virtual environment
 - [ ] Make portable
 - [ ] Auto install on path

+# Thoughts On Summarizer
+- Perhaps we should start by splitting into two sections along the biggest notes, drill down from there?